The Main Thing

 The most important question in life is this: Who is Jesus?

 According to the Bible, Jesus is the fully divine Son of God and the fully human Savior for all who trust in Him.
 He came preaching what Scripture calls the “Gospel,” a word that simply means “Good News.”
+The Good News is that Jesus, the Son of God, is Lord.
+He is the one true King, who not only gives full pardon for sin, but who also invites sinners like us into His family.
 This was His core message, both in what He said and in His life lived, and is in fact the main message of all of Scripture.

-What is the Gospel?
-One pastor and author, Greg Gilbert, in his short book What is the Gospel?, helpfully summed it up with these four words: God, Man, Christ, Response.
+One pastor and author, Greg Gilbert, in his short book What is the Gospel?, helpfully summed this message up with these four words: God, Man, Christ, Response.

-The Good News begins with the truth that everything was created by God, for God (Genesis 1:1; Isaiah 43:6-7; Colossians 1:16), including us, who were made to be in a relationship God.
+The Good News begins with the truth that everything was created by God, for God (Genesis 1:1; Isaiah 43:6-7; Colossians 1:16).
+Everything–including all of humanity, created to be in relationship God–was created to exist under His good rule and reign.

 The first people, Adam and Eve, disobeyed the command that God gave them to not eat of the fruit from one specific tree in the garden God created for them (Genesis 2:16-17; Genesis 3:1-6).
 Eating fruit by itself isn’t a big deal, but here’s what is a big deal: Acting as if anything other than God is God.
 And that’s exactly what Adam and Eve were doing.
 When they ate that fruit, they were in essence saying to God – We’d rather do what we want than what You say is best for us.
 We’d rather eat this fruit than enjoy our relationship with You.
 We’d rather trust this serpent than trust Your words.
 We’d rather choose to follow our own desires than Yours.
 That is nothing less than idolatry, plain and simple.